-Lead Authors: Sophie Tolomiczenko, David Seamonds, Fahim Saleem, Chuck Shulock and Miranda Freeman.
+Lead Authors: Lauren Slawsky, David Seamonds, Fahim Saleem, Chuck Shulock, Miranda Freeman and Neah Patkunas.

-This report was developed by ERM with assistance from Shulock Consulting for the Natural Resources Defense Council and Sierra Club.
+This report was developed by ERM with assistance from Shulock Consulting for the Natural Resources Defense Council (NRDC).
+This work was supported by NRDC, but the views and information provided come solely from the authors.